South African springhare: Reproduction

 Springhares breed throughout the year and have a gestation period of about 77 days.
 The females give birth to a single young about three times a year.
 Moreover, females can be lactating and in the early stages of pregnancy at the same time.

 Their ability to reproduce year-round is thought to be attributable to their highly selective diet (choosing only the best parts of the plant), their wide range of foods available to them (above and underground), and their behavioural and physical adaptations to living in arid and semi-arid conditions.

 Springhares give birth in a burrow to a furred young of about 250 - 300 g.
 Springhares usually give birth to a single young, but birthing twins is known to occur.
 While the young remains at the burrow, the mother stops the usual behaviour of moving burrows every couple of days.
 She is bound to the burrow where her young is, who depends entirely on her milk.
 The young stays in the burrow for approximately seven weeks until they attain a body weight of approximately 1.3 kg.
 The extended period of parental care may help mitigate a birthrate that is, among rodents, remarkably low.

 Traditional human uses

 San and baTswana people both traditionally make use of springhares.
 Both groups of people hunt springhares, which can yield up to 1360 g (3 lb.) of meat.
 Aside from the meat, San people use springhare skins for a variety of uses, such as bags, mats, karosses (garments or blankets made from sewn animal skins) and hats.
-The tail provides sinew for sewing and an ornamental belt which produces sounds can be made by tying springhare toes on a string.
+The tail provides sinew for sewing, and an ornamental belt that produces sounds can be made by tying springhare toes on a string.